1baga/celo-listener/README.md

 # Celo Listener
-A webapp that listens to transactions on the Celo Blockchain.
+A webapp that listens for token(cUSD) transactions on the Celo Blockchain.

 #### How it works